MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-server-profiler-extension.md

 ## Open a saved XEL file

-1. To view an XEL file that you have saved locally, open the Command Palette using **Ctrl/CMD + Shift + P** and then type **Profiler: Open XEL File** and select the command.
+1. To view a XEL file that you have saved locally, open the Command Palette using **Ctrl/CMD + Shift + P** and then type **Profiler: Open XEL File** and select the command.
 2. Browse to the saved XEL file and select Open.
 3. The file will open in the viewer.